Why the Veteran Owned Business Verification Process Matters

 Veterans should not ignore the importance of having their businesses verified as a Veteran-Owned Business.
 Veterans are being sought out for many different opportunities within society due to their honorable service.
 Therefore, having your business verified as a Veteran-Owned Small Business (VOSB) or Service-Disabled Veteran-Owned Small Business (SDVOSB) gives you access to more business opportunities, such as government and corporate contracting.

-NVBDC is a third party authority for the verification of VOSBs and SDVOSBs of all sizes.
-The verification process involves submitting the application and various supporting documents.
+NVBDC is another third party authority for the verification of VOSB’s and SDVOSB’s of all sizes.
+The verification process involves submitting an application, official DD214 and various supporting documents.
+Like most third-party verifications, there is a fee for having your company verified.
+If you are an existing CVE verified veteran-owned business, a reduced cost is available.

 *It is important to note that the verification from third-party organizations cannot be used as a method to verify a Veteran-Owned business that is interested in pursuing government contracts.
-The CVE verification is the ONLY verification that is accepted in order to bid on government contracts and your business must be registered in the System for Awards Management (sam.gov) website.
+The CVE verification is the ONLY verification that is accepted in order to bid on set aside and sole source contracts.
+Your business must also be registered in the System for Awards Management (sam.gov) website.
 Businesses looking to bid on ONLY corporate contracts and are not interested in pursuing government contracts can simply obtain a third-party verification.

-A CVE verification of your VOSB will enable you to compete for the 3% of prime government contracts and subcontracts that are set aside for veterans.
-If your business has the capacity to compete and obtain some of these contracts, it can open up numerous growth opportunities and diversify your business.
+A CVE verification of your veteran owned business will enable you to compete for the 3% of prime government contracts that are set aside and sole sourced for verified veteran-owned businesses.
+If your business has the capacity to compete and obtain some of these contracts, it can open up numerous growth opportunities and diversify your customer base as the federal government is required to award 23% of all contracts to small businesses.
+If you are currently a supplier for one of the many large corporations that have a supplier diversity initiative, verification by the CVE is definitely the most logical choice.

 Attract More Business

-70% of Americans prefer to do business with VOSBs than non-VOBs.
-Therefore, proudly displaying the VOSB or SDVOSB logo in your stores, website, emails, and letterheads will naturally attract more business from local contractors, suppliers and corporations that are seeking to work with VOSBs.
+70% of Americans prefer to do business with VOSB’s compared to non-VOB’s.
+Therefore, proudly displaying the official VOSB or SDVOSB logo in your stores, website, emails, and letterheads will naturally attract more business from local contractors, suppliers and corporations that are seeking to work with veteran-owned businesses.

 Take part in Corporate Supplier Diversity Initiatives

-More and more private corporations are looking to diversify their supplier networks to include VOSBs and SDVOSBs.
-They are setting aside a certain percentage of their supplier contracts for VOSBs to bid on in order to develop partnerships with them.
+More and more private corporations are looking to diversify their supplier networks to include verified VOSB’s and SDVOSB’s.
+They are setting aside a certain percentage of their supplier contracts for verified veteran-owned businesses to bid on in order to develop partnerships with them.
 For example, Ford Motor Company was one of the first corporations to announce a 3% target spend with VOSB’s.
 The company also pushes many of its suppliers to set the same standard for diversifying their business purchases.
 However, many of these initiatives require verification from the CVE or an approved third-party verification in order to ensure that your business is indeed veteran-owned.

 Access to Programs Offered by the VOBRT

-The Veteran Owned Business Round Table (VOBRT) is a non-profit organization that is dedicated to protect and advance the interests of both Service-Disabled and Veteran Owned Businesses.
-Qualified and experienced VOB’s and Corporate Members who support the VOBRT’s mission to honor those who have faithfully served our country offer three (3) distinct programs to assist veteran business owners.
-These programs provide VOBRT members with contracting opportunities, mentorship from other seasoned veteran business owners and education on various topics to assist veterans in navigating through some of the most common experiences as a business owner.
+The Veteran Owned Business Roundtable (VOBRT) is a non-profit organization that is dedicated to protect and advance the interests of both Service-Disabled and Veteran Owned Businesses.
+Qualified and experienced VOB’s and Corporate Members support the VOBRT’s mission to honor those who have faithfully served our country offer distinct programs to assist veteran business owners.
+These programs provide participants with contracting opportunities, mentorship from other seasoned veteran business owners and education on various topics to assist veterans in navigating through some of the most common experiences as a business owner.